 The Company recognizes the need for this Code to be applied equally to everyone it covers.
-The Legal Department of the Company will have primary authority and responsibility for the enforcement of this Code, subject to the supervision of the Audit Committee of the Board, and the Company will devote the necessary resources to enable the Legal Department to establish such procedures as may be reasonably necessary to create a culture of accountability and facilitate compliance with this Code.
-Questions concerning this Code should be directed to the Legal Department.
+The Audit Committee of the Board will have primary authority and responsibility for the enforcement of this Code and the Company will devote the necessary resources to enable the Audit Committee of the Board to establish such procedures as may be reasonably necessary to create a culture of accountability and facilitate compliance with this Code.
+Questions concerning this Code should be directed to the Audit Committee of the Board.